nnjwsbrdn/Matrix/README.md

 - Added a new file for the matrix but idk why it doesnt work or maybe im doing it wrong.
 Please check.
 (Faiz)

-- Apply class into GUI code.
-(Everyone)
+- Separate GUI into multiple classes , transpose, addition, substraction, multiplication (Wawa & Qawi)

 - .DLL, .XML otw